 In case you thought a country singer called Granpa Jones was a “low down red”, Granpa endorses Senator Joe McCarthy’s witch hunt, wherein the USA raped the ideals of freedom and principles of democracy, all in defence of freedom and democracy.
-And while Granpa rails against the reds, he also takes a pop at “Big Government” .
+And while Granpa rails against the reds, he also takes a libertarian pop at “Big Government”.
 Singing in 1953, he sounds like Mittens and his cousins in the Tea Party: “The taxes keep on going up… Our national debt is monster size and growin’ every day… Our dollar used be the soundest money on this earth but now…” et cetera.
 And then the warning, which includes Mitten’s latest take on foreign policy: “Unless we stop inflation and take care of what we’ve got, the Communists may win the fight and never fire a shot…”

 Lester Flatt – I Can’t Tell The Boys From The Girls

 We know that Lester was the conservative half of bluegrass legends Flatt & Scruggs, so there probably is no irony intended in this mildly amusing song.
-So Lester sings about having been a bachelor all his life, so he moved into the city “to find myself a maid”, but he couldn’t — and you’ve guessed it — find one because he can’t tell the boys from the girls.
+So Lester sings about having been a bachelor all his life, so he moved into the city “to find myself a maid”, but he couldn’t find one because — and you’ve guessed it — he can’t tell the boys from the girls.
 Now, why do you think he was a bachelor all his life?

 The Sensational Little Shana Lynette – Mister Russian, Please Don’t Shoot Down Santa’s Sleigh

 Sting lied!
 The Russians don’t love their children, because they might shoot at Santa’s sleigh!
-We know this from the Sensational Little Shana Lynette who issued her earnest appeal to “Mister Russian” some time in the 1950s by way of assuring the Soviets that twinkly-eyed Santa is no spy but in fact digs the peace vibes.
+We know this from the Sensational Little Shana Lynette who issued her earnest appeal to “Mister Russian” some time in the 1950s by way of assuring the Soviets that twinkly-eyed Santa is no spy but actually digs the peace vibes.